Medical School Admissions

 Clinical Rotations in Quality US Hospitals

 RUSM students complete their clinical training at affiliated teaching hospitals in the United States or United Kingdom.
+Many of our hospital partners offer single-site location opportunities, giving students an "academic home" during the clinical phase of their education.
+Take an inside look at one of our clinical affiliates here.

 Performance on USMLE Step 1

-Many of our graduates obtain residencies at the earliest available start dates and are well received by residency directors in Accreditation Council for Graduate Medical Education (ACGME)-approved hospitals throughout the United States.
+In general, many of our graduates obtain residencies at the earliest available start dates and are well received by residency directors in Accreditation Council for Graduate Medical Education (ACGME)-approved hospitals throughout the United States.

 Some states (New Jersey, New York, California and Florida) require approval for international medical schools.
 Ross University School of Medicine is proud to be approved in each of these states.
 In addition, the Texas Medical Board has concluded that Ross University School of Medicine is substantially equivalent to Texas Medical Schools.
 Ross graduates can obtain their licenses in Texas.